jmplonka/InventorLoader/README.md

  -- STEP based: The ACIS model will be converted into STEP and imported afterwards.

 ## History:
+- 0.9.3 Adde support of offset surfaces and spring surfaces (circle that is seepted along a helix)

 - 0.9.2 Added named colors to STEP.

 - 0.9.1 Added colors to STEP.